wh-alice/mig_visualstudio/vs/code-quality/ca1401--p-invokes-should-not-be-visible.md

 ---
-title: "CA1401: P-Invokes should not be visible | testtitle" ms.custom: ""
+title: "CA1401: P-Invokes should not be visible" ms.custom: ""
 ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"